Art fair showcases growing cultural scene in Miami

-MIAMI BEACH, Florida (Reuters) - One of the largest contemporary art fairs in the world kicked off on Thursday, with the 11th annual Art Basel Miami Beach drawing celebrities, art-gawkers and some of the world’s top galleries.
+MIAMI BEACH, Fla., Dec 6 (Reuters) - One of the largest contemporary art fairs in the world kicks off on Thursday, with the 11th annual Art Basel Miami Beach drawing celebrities, art-gawkers and some of the world’s top galleries.

 The four-day fair is credited with helping transform Miami’s image from one of weekend beach frivolity to an emerging mecca for the performing and visual arts.